“Making Couples Therapy Work: Practical Tips for Real Relationship Growth”

 4. Be Patient with the Process

-Relationship healing doesn’t follow a straight line.
-You might experience breakthroughs one week and setbacks the next.
+Healing in relationship doesn’t follow a straight line.
+You might experience breakthroughs and progress one week and setbacks the next.
 This is normal.
 Change takes time, especially when patterns have been established over years.

 Celebrate small wins and stay focused on your shared goals.
-Remember, therapy is a journey—not a quick fix—and your commitment to showing up, learning, and growing together will make all the difference.
+Remember, therapy is a journey and your commitment to showing up, learning, and growing together will make all the difference.

 5. Find the Right Therapist for You